US-born NHL players gather to honor late USA Hockey exec

 “Guys went about and beyond,” Larkin said.
 “All I had to do was send a couple texts.”

-The event honored Johannson, who died at age 53 in January.
-He was a longtime USA Hockey executive and was serving as the U.S. men’s Olympic hockey team general manager when he died.
+The event honored Johannson, who died of heart disease at age 53 in January.
+He was serving as the U.S. men’s Olympic hockey team’s general manager when he died less than three weeks before the Pyeongchang Games.

 Johannson’s wife, Abby Tompkins, and their 2-year-old daughter, Ellie, participated in a ceremonial puck drop along with Johannson’s father, brother and sister.

 “It made me want to cry,” Minnesota Wild forward Zach Parise said.
 “It still doesn’t seem real.
-I was so sad to this his wife and daughter.”
+I was so sad to see his wife and daughter.”

 The fundraiser benefited the Jim Johannson Legacy Fund , which supports grassroots hockey programs, and the Ellie Johannson College Fund.